moleculerjs/site/source/docs/0.13/services.md

 > In handlers the `this` is always pointed to the Service instance.

 ### Grouping
 The broker groups the event listeners by group name.
-By default, The group name is the service name.
-But you can change it in the event definition.
+By default, the group name is the service name.
+But you can overwrite it in the event definition.

 ```js
 module.exports = {